Banate of Severin: Territory

 The Banate of Severin was a march (or a border province) of the medieval Kingdom of Hungary between the Lower Danube and the Olt River (in present-day Oltenia in Romania).
 A charter of grant, issued on 2 June 1247 to the Knights Hospitallers, mentioned the Olt as its eastern border.
 The Knights received the "Land of Severin" (Terra de Zeurino), along with the nearby mountains, from Béla IV of Hungary.
 The king had described the same region as a "deserted and depopulated" land in a letter to Pope Gregory IX on 7 June 1238.
 Modern scholars assume that either the Hungarian conquest of the territory or confrontations between Bulgaria and Hungary had forced the local population to flee.
-Historian László Makkai says, the population obviously began to increase by the end of the 1230s, because Béla requested the pope to appoint a bishop for Severin.
+Historian László Makkai says, the population began to increase by the end of the 1230s, because Béla requested the pope to appoint a bishop for Severin.

 The 1247 charter of grant also mentioned that "Cumania" bordered the Land of Severin from the east.
 The same diploma listed two Vlach (or Romanian) political units—the kenezatus of John and Farcaș—which were subjected to the Hospitallers on this occasion.
 A third kenezatus, which was ruled by Voivode Litovoi, was not included in the grant, but it was left to the Vlachs "as they had held it".
-However, Béla gave the Hospitallers the half of the royal revenues collected in Litovoi's land, with the exception of the revenues from the "Land of Hátszeg" (now Țara Hațegului in Romania).
+However, Béla gave the Hospitallers half of the royal revenues collected in Litovoi's land, with the exception of the revenues from the "Land of Hátszeg" (now Țara Hațegului in Romania).
 Alexandru Madgearu says, the diploma shows that Litovoi's kenezatus bordered the Land of Severin to the north, thus the banate must have only included southern Oltenia in the middle of the 13th century.
 The kenezatus of Voivode Seneslau, which was located to the east of the Olt, was fully excluded from the grant.

 The bans initially had their seat at the fortress of Szörény (now Drobeta-Turnu Severin in Romania).
 After Szörény was lost in the late 13th century, the fort of Miháld (now Mehadia in Romania) was the center of the province.
 In addition to Miháld, the banate included Orsova (now Orșova in Romania) and the Romanian districts along the upper course of the Temes (Timiș) river.